 The Lake District Ski Club is situated on Raise, north of Helvellyn, in the Lake District National Park.
 It's at least an hour's walk up from the YHA at Glenridding, and you should be reasonably physically fit and have appropriate equipment for mountain activity before you make the journey.
 For the best ways of getting here see Getting to Glenridding page and don't forget to read the Getting up the Mountain page

 Glenridding is situated on the shore of Ullswater, for more information about things to do and places to stay in the area, see the Ullswater website.
 There are a couple of pubs, and many members stop off at the Traveller's Rest for apres ski.

 Some of our members make some fantastic journeys from all over the country to ski at Raise.
-If you are travelling from far away, there are plenty of B&Bs and several hotels locally, or the YHA is, of course, just an hour's walk from the club hut!
+If you are travelling from far away, there are plenty of B&Bs and several hotels locally, There are also several hostels in the valley just an hour's walk below the club hut.

 Cautionary accounts from two members on theirs (posted Jan 2021 on our Facebook page to warn others...)